dotnet/docs/docs/standard/commandline/define-commands.md

 ## Hidden commands, options, and arguments

-To prevent a command, option, or argument from being discoverable by using tab completion or help, set its `IsHidden` property to true, as in the following example:
+You might want to support a a command, option, or argument, but avoid making it easy to discover.
+For example, it might be a deprecated or administrative or preview feature.
+Use the `IsHidden` property to prevent users from discovering such features by using tab completion or help, as shown in the following example:

 :::code language="csharp" source="snippets/define-commands/csharp/Program2.cs" id="hiddenoption" :::